-In the face of a sinking economy and mounting demands on your time, do you find it difficult to remain grateful and appreciative?
+In the face of challenges or mounting demands on your time, do you find it difficult to remain grateful and appreciative?
 When you feel stressed out and overwhelmed, can you still find reasons to be grateful?

 Sometimes finding the good in a difficult situation can by pretty challenging.
 That’s where developing life skills like gratitude can recreate our reality.
 The benefits of learning to maintain genuine gratitude and appreciation in spite of what’s going on around us is well worth the effort.

 This is where focus comes to the rescue.
 You can actually transform your life by training yourself to search for, discover, and focus on legitimate reasons to feel grateful and appreciative.